JSkally/law-n-gov/law-n-gov.md

 + ## Aspects
     1. No one is above the law.
+    2. A judges independence.
+    3. The quality before the law.
+    4. The law is always applied.

 + ## Factors Influencing
 + ## Application to Caribbean Society